sjsu-library/unionist/_items/unionist--text-0075.md

 scholarlyNotes: this copy has name John McLellan at the top - possibly this John McLellan from Maine - https://www.findagrave.com/memorial/120495372/john-mclellan
 commentary: This copy is held at the American Antiquarian Society.
-The motto remains "Righteousness Exalteth a Nation"
+The motto remains "Righteousness Exalteth a Nation."
+This copy has a name at the top, John McLellan.
+  I traced one possible John McLellan, from Maine.
+If anyone else has an idea about the identity of this subscriber, please contact the website - https://www.findagrave.com/memorial/120495372/john-mclellan
 relatedPeople: Charles C. Burleigh
 featured:
 repeated:
-relatedImage:
+relatedImage: unionist--image-0253
 relatedText:
 relatedTextIssue:
 filename: